 These resources are meant to make life easier for students doing and writing about design / computer science / interaction design (IxD) / human-computer interaction (HCI) research.
-More specifically, they are intended for students working with me on such projects: I frequently refer to ideas covered in these resources, so they form a common ground on which we can communicate easily.
+More specifically, they are intended for students working with me on such projects: I frequently refer to things covered in these resources, so they form a common ground on which we can communicate easily.